EuroLinux/eurolinux-open-docs/docs/HowTo/ha-rs-enable-repository.md

 sudo systemctl enable pcsd.service
 ```

-To make very basic test of the pcsd installation, we recommend setting
+To make a very basic test of the pcsd installation, we recommend setting
 `hacluster` user password.
 As `root` user, you can, for example invoke:

 ```